RudraNilBasu/DS-Lab/Day3/Readme.md

-#Problems for Day 3 (Stack, Queue, Infix, postfix) :
+#Problems for Day 3 (Stack, Queue, Infix and postfix) :

 i) Implementation of ```stack``` using array showing ```push```,  ```pop``` and ```display```